Setting a custom tracking domain on your outreach emails:

 - Then hit the main GMass button.
 Do not hit the Send button.

-Note: For instant approval, your tracking domain must contain the domain of your G Suite email address.
-Meaning, if you are firstname.lastname@example.org, your tracking domain should be something like link.abcwidgets.com.
-If your email address domain and your tracking domain don’t match, your request will be accepted but will be held for manual approval.
+Note: For instant approval, your tracking domain must either be new to the system or contain the domain of your G Suite email address.
+Meaning, if you are email@example.com, your tracking domain should be something like link.abcwidgets.com.
+If your email address domain and your tracking domain don’t match and the tracking domain has already been assigned to at least one other user, your request will be sent for approval to users who are already assigned to that tracking domain.
+One of those users must then approve your request.

 Clearing your tracking domain settings (old way)